Nova Scotia Teachers Union elects new president after close race | CBC News

 Nova Scotia Teachers Union elects new president after close race

-Halifax’s Ryan Lutes wins 51 per cent of the vote in second ballot election
+Halifax’s Ryan Lutes wins 51 per cent of the vote on second ballot

-The Nova Scotia Teachers Union (NSTU) has elected Ryan Lutes as president after winning 51 per cent of the vote in a second ballot election held yesterday.
+The Nova Scotia Teachers Union (NSTU) has elected Ryan Lutes as president after winning 51 per cent of the vote in a second ballot election Thursday.

 More than 9,500 members of the NSTU cast their ballots electronically during the first round of voting last Wednesday, but no winner was declared.